ceramicskate0/TheCollective/README.md

      Setup, install, or bugs with the downloaded repos should be submitted to the owner of the repo.
      I did not create or maintain any of the repos downloaded from any other profile that is not "ceramicskate0".
-     Actually we all should try to create detections for these and their variations as well as for everything they do ;D
+     Actually we all should try to create detections for these and their variations as well as for everything they do ;D For a complete list of repos please view my starred repos.
 --------------------------------------------------------------------------------

 # Contrib: